ghostzero/obs-workbench/README.md

 > This project is not affiliated with OBS or any of their partners.
 All copyrights reserved to their respective owners.
 > I do not recommend using this in production environments as it is still in early development.

+## Demo

+You can try out the demo at [open.obs-workbench.com](https://open.obs-workbench.com/).
+Please note that this is a pre-release version and may contain bugs.

 ## Goals

 My goal is to create a web application that can be used to control OBS Studio from any device in the world to serve the needs for IRL streamers.
-I want to make it as easy as possible to use and setup.
-I want to make it as secure as possible to use.
-I want to make it as reliable as possible to use.
+I want to make it as easy, secure and reliable as possible to control OBS Studio from anywhere.

 ## Features